Ankur/OpenCV-Laser-Tracker/README.md

 # OpenCV-Laser-Tracker
-Track a laser pointer with OpenCV in Python using a USB or laptop webcam.
+Track a laser pointer with OpenCV in Python using a USB or laptop webcam and output its coordinates.

 Optionally send laser pointer coordinates via serial to Arduino, to control servos etc.

+Current
 * Python 2.7.5```(python-2.7.5.msi)```
 * OpenCV 2.4.5```(OpenCV-2.4.5.exe)```
 * pySerial 2.7```(pyserial-2.7.win32.exe)```- Optional